-- Of note, sexual offences and robbery offences during NTE hours account for 3% (58) of all occurrences. - o 30 of the 58 incidents are sexual offences. - o 11 sexual offences are linked to license premises 3 at and 2 at . - 13 sexual offences occurred in Bargate beat, primarily around Above Bar/Vincents Walk (zone 2). - 8 are linked to Bevois beat; 3 in Bevois Valley/St Marys and 2 in London Road/Bedford Place. - The remaining 28 occurrences relate to personal robbery. - Incidents occurred at a range of locations including shops, a park, nightclubs and a petrol station. - Both Bevois and Barget beat are linked to 11 incidents each.
+- Of note, sexual offences and robbery offences during NTE hours account for 3% (58) of all occurrences. - o 30 of the 58 incidents are sexual offences.

+- 13 sexual offences occurred in Bargate beat, primarily around Above Bar/Vincents Walk (zone 2). - 8 are linked to Bevois beat; 3 in Bevois Valley/St Marys and 2 in London Road/Bedford Place. - The remaining 28 occurrences relate to personal robbery. - Incidents occurred at a range of locations including shops, a park, nightclubs and a petrol station. - Both Bevois and Barget beat are linked to 11 incidents each.
 Bevois Valley/St Marys (zone 4) experienced the highest number of robberies.